sateesh3048/ruby_design_patterns/composit_pattern/readme.md

     2. One or more leaf classes
     3. Ate least one higher-level class, called a composite class

-## Composit Pattern Diagram :-

 ### 1. A common interface:

-When thinking about the design of a common interface, we should think “what will my basic and higher-level objects all have in common?”
-This is considered an interface or base class of the component.
+When thinking about the design of a common interface, we should think *"what will my basic and higher-level objects all have in common?”* This is considered an interface or base class of the component.

 Eg: Time measurement is common function for preparing cake between multiple classes.
 1. time required for making batter
 2. time required for baking
-## 3. time required for packing
+3. time required for packing

 ### 2. Leaf classes: